alex-min/blog-template/_posts/2019-07-18-one-year-of-flutter.md

 ## Conclusion

 As far as the Flutter platform goes, it's been a pretty enjoyable experience for me.
-I will write one or more blog post on retrospectives on this project.
-I do recommend Flutter and even as a web developper, where you might prefer React Native initially due to the familiarity with Javascript, I would recommend trying Flutter, it will surprise you.
+I will write one or more retrospective blog post on this project.
+I do recommend Flutter and even as a web developer, where you might prefer React Native initially due to the familiarity with Javascript, I would recommend trying Flutter, it will surprise you.